 Attention to detail can make or break your apartment remodel in more ways than one, especially when it comes to pest control.
 For example, your team should inspect raw building materials to make sure they are free of pests before transporting them onto the job site.
 Make sure that holes behind new kitchen cabinets are filled to prevent mice from moving from apartment to apartment.
 Outside, opt for sodium vapor lighting since pests are less likely to be attracted to them.
 And make sure new doors and windows fit tightly against their frames so pests cannot sneak in through the gaps.
 Consider adding screens and weather strips to help eliminate any potential openings for pests.
-Involving your HVAC professional can also help by creating a “positive airflow” in your building, causing air to push flying bugs out of open doors and windows, instead of sucking them into the apartments.
+Involving your HVAC professional can also help by creating a “positive airflow” in your building, causing air to push flying bugs like mosquitoes and flies out of open doors and windows, instead of sucking them into the apartments.

 - Involve a Professional

 When property managers upgrade their apartment complex, it’s important to remember and execute effective pest management tactics.
 No matter what stage of the process your apartment renovation is in, you can utilize these strategies to help prevent pests from derailing your remodel.
 In fact, employing these tips from start to finish can help your building stay pest-free – as it should be.
-And when in doubt, involve your apartment pest control provider, as a strong partnership can help your renovation go off without a hitch.
+And when in doubt, involve your apartment pest control provider.
+A strong partnership can help your renovation go off without a hitch.